Best electric bikes for commuting: Get a boost on your ride to work

 Bikes, like cars or any other mechanical device, need to be maintained.
 If you’re not an experienced mechanic, most things are simple enough to learn how to do yourself, but spend a little bit of money and a bike shop will have you good to go in no time.
 But, the fewer complicated parts, and the better you care for your bike, the less chance there is of things going wrong.

-The gears on your bike, including the derailleurs, cables and shifters will require regular maintenance to keep them performing at their best.
+The gears on your bike, including the derailleurs, cables and shifters, will require regular maintenance to keep them performing at their best.
 Some people are fortunate to live and work in flat areas and so they can get away with the simplicity and ease of a single-speed bike.

-However, most of us live in areas with hills, and therefore gears are a necessity.
-Internally-geared hubs are a more robust, easier-to-maintain solution than derailleurs, but can be pricier and are usually heavier.
+However, most of us live in areas with hills, and therefore, gears are a necessity.
+Internally geared hubs are a more robust, easier-to-maintain solution than derailleurs, but can be pricier and are usually heavier.
 You'll sometimes find a carbon fibre belt drive on bikes for commuting, which cuts down on maintenance over a chain-driven solution.

 Keeping your brakes in working order is arguably the single most important thing when looking after your bike.
-Jumpy gears and a loud chain might ruin your enjoyment, but poorly functional brakes could have much more dire consequences.
+Jumpy gears and a loud chain might ruin your enjoyment, but poorly functioning brakes could have much more dire consequences.

 Classical brake systems, using a cable to join your lever and your brakes, have stuck around for so long because they’re simple and they work, but you do need to keep them properly maintained, regularly checking the cables for wear.